muziejus/javascripting-english-major/3-programming.md

 ## Footnotes

 [^html]: Yes, you are now writing HTML without learning how to do it.
 The key grammar of the markup is clear from this example, though.
 HTML is made up of nested tags that look like this, for example: `<h1>` to open and `</h1>` to close.
 Some tags, like the `<meta>` and `<!doctype>` tags don’t need to be closed, but most do.

+[^getbyid]: To give a sense of jQuery’s pithiness, the same line in vanilla JavaScript would be: `document.getElementById("response").innerHTML = "scripts.js has loaded!";` To my eyes, this is unnecessarily verbose.